- What is Handshake?

 About 75% of Calvin interns are paid, and the average pay rate is $12 per hour.
 In some industries, unpaid internships are more common (e.g. non-profit orgs, broadcasting), while in others, interns' wages are very competitive (e.g. accounting, engineering, computer science).
 We do not dictate whether or not an employer needs to pay interns or what their wages must be.
 Students can receive both pay and credit for an internship.

-Issues related to unpaid internships are being addressed in litigation and have not been resolved.
-The Fair Labor Standards Act (FLSA) has a six prong test to determine if an intern can be classified as a "trainee" and therefore not entitled to wages, although the validity of this test has been questioned in court rulings.
+Issues related to unpaid internships have been addressed in litigation.
+The Fair Labor Standards Act (FLSA) has a seven prong test regarding interns.
 Employers must determine for themselves whether their internship meets legal standards.
-See an article about court rulings regarding unpaid interns.

 - What is the Work-Study Program?